Dementia diagnosis rates

 Diagnosis rates on average in England are just 48 per cent, which despite being a two per cent increase from 2012, means there are still around 416,000 people in England who are living with dementia but who are not diagnosed.

 Download the diagnosis rates for Wales here.

-Diagnosis rates in Wales are just 38.8 per cent*, which despite being a 0.3 per cent increase from 2012, means there are still around 27,868 people in Wales who are living with the dementia but who are not diagnosed.
+Diagnosis rates in Wales are just 43.4 per cent* which means there are still nearly 25,000 people in Wales who are living with a dementia but who have not been diagnosed.

 Diagnosis rates in Northern Ireland